Increase Font Size

 • Type of service, and

-• The circumstances and character of discharge.
+• Circumstances and character of discharge.

 For more information and resources about benefits for qualified veterans, visit the Veterans Benefits section.